 Nomade (Antibes, 2010)

-This harbor was once the location where Captain Cousteau’s famous ship Calypso set out.
+This harbor once watched Captain Cousteau’s famous ship Calypso sail into the unknown.
 The fortress Fort Carré can be seen a bit further north, once featured in the James Bond movie Never Say Never Again.
+Exploration seems to linger naturally in the air around here.

 Set Poetes (Andorra la Vella, 2014)